isovera/enlabeler/README.md

 3. Open your terminal in the same directory as this script and execute the script: `./enlabeler.sh`
 4. Follow the instructions within the script.

-## GitHub issue label legend
+## Group Label Legend

-GitHub issue labels are grouped by colors corresponding to general workflow themes, as shown in the table below.
+Enlabeler groups issue labels by color and description prefixes as shown in the table below.
+High priority and blocking-related labels are exceptions to the standard color scheme, and are given additional contrast to increase their salience.

 Group | Subgroup | Label |
 --- | --- | ---